jbhimawariii/MedAssistant/README.md

 This program runs on the Raspbian OS based on Debian Linux

 ## License
-This Program is licensed under the [GNU Affero General Public License v3](https://www.gnu.org/licenses/agpl-3.0.en.html)
+This Program is licensed under the [Apache v2 License](http://www.apache.org/licenses)